 Buying used will always be cheaper than buying new, no matter whether the quality gap is wide or narrow.
 And if you’re ready to think outside the box, that gap can be narrowed easily.
 Patience and knowing where to look is the most important part of buying used.
 Not only should you trawl through your local consignment stores and garage sales, but sites like Craigslist can be great resources to find elements for your improved bathroom, too.

 The most important tip when it comes to keeping costs down when renovating is not to spend what you don’t have.
 While home renovation will almost always raise the value of your home in the long-term, in the short-term, you shouldn’t go into debt over it.
-Credit cards and short-term lending like car title loans are useful in emergency conditions, but aren’t great options for funding home renovations.
+Credit cards and short-term lending like payday loans are useful in emergency conditions but aren’t great options for funding home renovations.
 Plan ahead and save money so that you can get the bathroom you want without going into debt over it.